We know there’s a lot of information on this page, but don’t worry—your OzTREKK admissions officers will be right there with you.

 Remember, we’re here for you throughout the entire process, so always feel free to ask us questions.
 You deserve the right to feel comfortable and confident with your decision, and we’ll do whatever we can to support you.

-Have a look through our teaching FAQs, including program titles, eligibility, practicing in Canada, and more.
+Have a look through our public health FAQs.
 If you don’t find the answer you’re looking for, please contact us.
 We’re here to help!

 Are there any scholarships for international students?